audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 * audacity/src/effects/nyquist/Nyquist.cpp
 * audacity/lib-src/libnyquist/nyx.c

 Nyquist is in many ways a separate program from Audacity (and is also available as a [standalone programming language](https://www.cs.cmu.edu/\~music/nyquist/)).
-Nyquist is embedded in Audacity as a software [library](https://en.wikipedia.org/wiki/Library\_\(computing\)) that may be called from the main Audacity application to provide additional functionality, most notably as "plug-ins".
+Nyquist is embedded in Audacity as a software [library](https://en.wikipedia.org/wiki/Library\_\(computing\)) that may be called from the main Audacity application to provide additional functionality, most notably as "plugins".

-When a Nyquist plug-in is selected from one of Audacity's menus, Audacity locates the plug-in script (the ".NY" file), starts a Nyquist session and passes the Nyquist code to be interpreted by the Nyquist library.
+When a Nyquist plugin is selected from one of Audacity's menus, Audacity locates the plugin script (the ".NY" file), starts a Nyquist session and passes the Nyquist code to be interpreted by the Nyquist library.
 Nyquist then attempts to run the program.
 The result of running the Nyquist script is returned to Audacity.

-## Nyquist Plug-in Header <a href="#nyquist_plug_in_header" id="nyquist_plug_in_header"></a>
+## Nyquist Plugin Header <a href="#nyquist_plug_in_header" id="nyquist_plug_in_header"></a>

 {% hint style="info" %}
 As in most other computer languages, Nyquist supports code comments.
 Any line beginning with a semi-colon (;) is entirely ignored by Nyquist.
 Comments may also be placed at the end of a line of code by beginning the comment with a semi-colon.
 Nyquist ignores everything from the semi-colon to the end of the line.

-In Audacity, special comments are used in Nyquist plug-ins to pass information to Audacity.
-As with other code comments, these are ignored entirely by Nyquist, but provide instructions to tell Audacity how to create the plug-in.
+In Audacity, special comments are used in Nyquist plugins to pass information to Audacity.
+As with other code comments, these are ignored entirely by Nyquist, but provide instructions to tell Audacity how to create the plugin.
 {% endhint %}

-### Plug-in Header Example <a href="#plug_in_header_example" id="plug_in_header_example"></a>
+### Plugin Header Example <a href="#plug_in_header_example" id="plug_in_header_example"></a>

-In this example (derived from the [High-Pass Filter](https://manual.audacityteam.org/man/high\_pass\_filter.html) effect), the first four lines make up the essential headers that are required in all Nyquist plug-ins.
+In this example (derived from the [High-Pass Filter](https://manual.audacityteam.org/man/high\_pass\_filter.html) effect), the first four lines make up the essential headers that are required in all Nyquist plugins.

 * `;nyquist plug-in`\
-  This header tells Audacity that this file is a Nyquist plug-in.
+  This header tells Audacity that this file is a Nyquist plugin.
 * `;version 4`\
-  This header specifies that this is a "4th generation" plug-in.
+  This header specifies that this is a "4th generation" plugin.
 * `;type process`\
-  This header defines the plug-in as a "process" (_Effect_) type.
+  This header defines the plugin as a "process" (_Effect_) type.
 * `;name "High-Pass Filter"`\
-  This header tells Audacity the name of the plug-in.
+  This header tells Audacity the name of the plugin.

 ```lisp
 ;nyquist plug-in